czbiohub-sf/GenoPrimer/README.md

 conda activate GenoPrimer
 python GenoPrimer.py --csv test_data/test.csv --type "MiSeq"
 ```
+Notes:
-During first-time run, the program will download the human genome and generate Blast databases
+(1) During first-time run, the program will download the human genome and generate Blast databases
+(2) In some OS, It may be required to grant permission to Blast excutables